SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-4/README.md

 #### Basic C/C++ functions

-The kernel code can't use functions from the standards libraries so we need to add some basics functions for managing memory, string, ...
+The kernel code can't use functions from the standard libraries so we need to add some basic functions for managing memory and strings:

 ```
 void 	itoa(char *buf, unsigned long int n, int base);